Backdrop and Review

 We went back to the drawing board.
 And, we rolled up our sleeves and resorted to the old fashion way of doing things.
 We again worked by hand.
 We reproduced the entire black letter typeface by hand.
 We did the same with the Roman numeral set and the red and blue letters that open each sentence in the Psalms.
 That was scanned at high resolution, imported into Photoshop, and then the rubrics were redone.
 It took time, it took patience, and we believe it paid off.

-Thursday, November 19, we conducted a test print of the first section of 96 pages on laid cotton paper, and we finally have a final worthy of moving forward for completing our work, sewing 114 to 115 signatures by hand, and then binding the finished two volumes in period binding in real leather.
+Thursday, November 19, we conducted a test print of the first section of 96 pages on laid cotton paper, and we finally have a final worthy of moving forward for completing our work, sewing 114 to 115 signatures by hand, and then binding the finished two volumes in period bindings in real leather.
 Our estimate is that we have 30 to 60 days of work in front of us to complete the Gutenberg Bible in English.
 Early 2021 is our target date.